adamspd/django-appointment/README.md

 ## Notes 📝⚠️

 Currently, the application does not send email reminders yet.
+I'm also working on a testing website for the application that is not fully functional yet, no hard feelings.
+But you can check it out at [https://django-appt.adamspierredavid.com/](https://django-appt.adamspierredavid.com/).
+Ideas are welcome here since I'm blocked on a few points.

 ## About the Author